dfelinto/blender-manual/manual/grease_pencil/modes/object/convert_to_geometry.rst

 ------

 Grease Pencil stores "dynamic" data, i.e. how fast strokes are drawn.
-When converting to curve, this data can be used to create an *Evaluate Time* F-curve (in other words, a path animation), that can be used e.g. to control another object's position along that curve (*Follow Path* constraint, or, through a driver, *Curve* modifier).
+When converting to curve, this data can be used to create an *Evaluate Time* F-Curve (in other words, a path animation), that can be used e.g. to control another object's position along that curve (*Follow Path* constraint, or, through a driver, *Curve* modifier).